freenas/freenas-docs/userguide/system.rst

   for including configuration files or screenshots of any errors or tracebacks.

-After completing the fields, click the :guilabel:`Submit` button to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.
+After completing the fields, click :guilabel:`Submit` to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.
-A pop-up menu provides a clickable URL so to view status or add additional information to the report.
+This process can take several minutes, depending on the attached debug file size.
+A pop-up window provides a clickable URL to view the ticket status or add more information to the report.
 #endif freenas

 #ifdef truenas